vidhan1905/E-commerce-Sales-Dashboard/README.md

 # Sales-Dashboard
-I have created a sales dashboard using Power BI, which provides valuable insights into company's sales performance
+I have created a sales dashboard using Power BI to analyze company's sales performance and identify areas for improvement.
+The dashboard provides valuable insights into key metrics such as the sum of amount, total profit, sum of quantity, profit by month, and profit by sub-category.
+By visualizing this data in various charts and graphs, we can quickly identify trends and patterns in the sales data.

+The dashboard is organized by quarter, state, and sub-category, so we can easily filter and drill down into specific areas of interest.
+For example, we can see how the sales performance varies by region, which sub-categories are driving the most revenue, and how the sales have changed over time.
+This allows us to make data-driven decisions and adjust our sales strategy accordingly.